amm009uk/esp8266/README.md

        - The MQTT section should be self explanatory
        - The Inbound message is received by the device containing either **ON** or **OFF**
        - The Outbound message is sent by the device containing the action carried out, either **ON** or **OFF**
-       - Once all parameters are correct, save settings and device will reboot and reconnect to WiFi and Broker
+       - Once all parameters are correct, save settings and device will reboot and connect to WiFi + Broker

 **Above steps should be done over USB-->Serial interface until device is fully functioning**